iirisarri/PEB_Phylogenomics/README.md

 orthofinder -os -M msa -S blast -f vertebrate_proteomes
 ```

-The list of single-copy orthologs will be in a file called `Orthogroups.csv`.
+The list of single-copy orthologs will be in a file called `Orthogroups/Orthogroups.tsv`.
 This file contains lists of sequence names inferred to belong to the same orthogroups.
 The sequence files of these orthogroups can be found in `Orthogroup_Sequences`.
 Each file corresponds to one orthogroup ("gene"), containing one sequence per species.
 Check that!

 <details>
   <summary>Need help?</summary>